distillpub/post--multimodal/src/paper.md

 <EmotionsSemantic emotionNames={['jealous', 'bored', 'intimate', 'surprised']} />

 Sometimes physical objects contribute to representing emotions.
-We also see that not all emotions are clearly separate from worldly objects.
 For example, part of "powerful" is a lightning neuron, part of "creative" is a painting neuron, part of "embarrassed" is a neuron corresponding to the years 2000-2012<d-footnote>explain the neuron is a time period and the language side thinks of it as embarrassing</d-footnote>, and part of “let down" is a neuron for destruction.

 <EmotionsSemantic emotionNames={['powerful', 'creative', 'embarrassed', 'let down']} />